GetStream/stream-chat-android/documentation/docs/client/channel_members.md

 // Query all the members
 val filterByNone = FilterObject()

-// Results can also be orderd with the QuerySort param
+// Results can also be ordered with the _QuerySort_ param
 // For example, this will order results by member creation time, descending val createdAtDescendingSort = QuerySort<Member>().desc("created_at")
 ```